securevale/swift-confidential/README.md

 ### Namespaces

-In accordance with Swift programming best practices, Swift Confidential encapsulates generated secret literal declarations in namespaces (typically caseless enums).
+In accordance with Swift programming best practices, Swift Confidential encapsulates generated secret literal declarations in namespaces (i.e. caseless enums).
 The namespaces syntax allows you to either create a new namespace or extend an existing one.

 **Syntax**